vixns/ovh-nasha-operator/README.md

 Each partition has an IP access list, empty on creation.
 You have to add your OVHCLOUD service ( Dedicated Server, Public Cloud Instance, etc ... ) IPv4 address to this list to allow partition mounting.

 When using NFS on Kubernetes, each node ExternalIp must be added to this list.
-Due to the nature of kubernetes clusters ( ephemeral nodes and autoscaling ), this burden must be automated.
+Due to the nature of kubernetes clusters ( ephemeral nodes and autoscaling ).

 This operator runs as DaemonSet on every nodes, registering the node's External IP on the configured partition at runtime, unregistering on exit.